galaxyproject/training-material/topics/contributing/tutorials/critical_theory/tutorial.md

 Group evaluation can be considered as an adequate pedagogical instrument for overcoming the drawbacks associated to the evaluation system, providing students with social contexts that emphasise social responsibility and group solidarity.
 According Giroux, no matter how progressive an approach to critical thinking may be, it will squander its own potential if it operates on the basis of a web of social relations in the classroom that are authoritarianly hierarchical and promote passivity, docility and silence ({% cite Giroux1988 %}).

-## Technological infraestructure
+## Technological system

+The technological system can be defined as a set of interconnected components that has been designed to fulfil a particular function without further human design input.
 According the philospher Günther Anders, the design of technological tools goes beyond mere neutrality in information transmission; instead, they actively convey values and thought patterns ({% cite Anders2002 %}, {% cite Gallardo2021 %}).

 > <comment-title>Notes on Günther Anders</comment-title>
 >